-THE 2016 CONTEST OPENS FOR ENTRIES AUGUST 1ST.
+THE 2016 CONTEST IS NOW OPEN FOR ENTRIES!

 The Beacon is a romantic fiction writing contest designed to closely mimic the categories of Romance Writers of America’s Golden Heart (c) contest.
 Judges provide feedback intended to assist authors in modifying their entries prior to the RWA Golden Heart deadline.
 In addition, agents and editors judging the finalists often request partials or full manuscripts, which can help an unpublished writer become published!

 1. Read the category descriptions farther down this page to determine which category you wish to enter.

 - Double-spaced, no more than 20 pages (do not include a synopsis)

 - Include a header on each page (Title, Contest Category in upper left corner; page number in upper right corner)

 - Do not include your name on the entry anywhere